weibaohui/awesome-mcp-servers/README.md

 - [roychri/mcp-server-asana](https://github.com/roychri/mcp-server-asana) - 📇 ☁️ This Model Context Protocol server implementation of Asana allows you to talk to Asana API from MCP Client such as Anthropic's Claude Desktop Application, and many more.
 - [ws-mcp](https://github.com/nick1udwig/ws-mcp) - Wrap MCP servers with a WebSocket (for use with [kitbitz](https://github.com/nick1udwig/kibitz))
 - [AbdelStark/bitcoin-mcp](https://github.com/AbdelStark/bitcoin-mcp) - ₿ A Model Context Protocol (MCP) server that enables AI models to interact with Bitcoin, allowing them to generate keys, validate addresses, decode transactions, query the blockchain, and more.
-- [rember/rember-mcp](https://github.com/rember/rember-mcp) 📇 🏠 - Create spaced repetition flashcards in [Rember](https://rember.com), to help you remember anything you learn in your chats.
+- [rember/rember-mcp](https://github.com/rember/rember-mcp) 📇 🏠 - Create spaced repetition flashcards in [Rember](https://rember.com) to remember anything you learn in your chats.

 ## Frameworks